diego-rodrigues/version-bot-gh-app/README.md

 # version-bot-gh-app

-> A GitHub App built with [Probot](https://github.com/probot/probot) that checks for version changes in pom files
+> A GitHub App built with [Probot](https://github.com/probot/probot) that checks for version changes in pom files, including usage of SNAPSHOT versions.

 ## Setup